Functional Data Analysis by Matrix Completion: Practical Implementation via Band--Deleted PCA

-for some choice of the tuning parameter $\tau$.
-We then determine the $i$ that minimises the above quantity, and declare the corresponding optimising matrix to be the estimator $\hat L^K_n$.
-Notice that $\tau$ being positive precludes us from overfitting by choosing a matrix of arbitrarily large rank. \end{itemize}
+for some choice of the tuning parameter $\tau>0$. \item[(D)] Determine the $i$ that minimises the above quantity, and declare the corresponding optimising matrix to be the estimator $\hat L^K_n$. \item[(E)] Use an alternating projection algorithm (Bauschke and Borwein \cite{alt_proj}) to compute an approximation of the projection of $R^K_n-\hat L^K_n$ onto the intersection of the set of banded $K\times K$ matrices of bandwidth at most $\lceil K/4\rceil$ and the set of nonnegative definite $K\times K$ matrices.
+Set the resulting matrix to be $\hat B_n^K$. \end{enumerate}

-A natural question is: \emph{how does one choose the precise $\tau$ in Step (B)}?
+Notice that $\tau$ being positive in step (C) precludes us from overfitting by choosing a matrix of arbitrarily large rank.
+A natural question is: \emph{how does one choose the precise $\tau$ in Step (C)}?
 The answer is that, {any choice of $\tau$ implies a choice of rank $i_{\tau}$ (this being the rank of the optimum corresponding to $\tau$), and thus a fit value $f(i_{\tau})$.
-Thus one can use the the \emph{scree-plot} $i\mapsto f(i)$ as a guide to implicitly choose $\tau$, by replacing step (B) with:} \begin{itemize} \item[(B')] Plot the non-increasing function $i\mapsto f(i)$, and choose a value of $i$ to be the smallest one such that $f(i)<c$, for some threshold value $c$.
+Thus one can use the the \emph{scree-plot} $i\mapsto f(i)$ as a guide to implicitly choose $\tau$, by replacing step (C) with:} \begin{itemize} \item[(C')] Plot the nonincreasing function $i\mapsto f(i)$, and choose a value of $i$ to be the smallest one such that $f(i)<c$, for some threshold value $c$.
 Then declare the corresponding optimising matrix to be the estimator $\hat L^K_n$.
 Again, $c$ being positive precludes us from overfitting by choosing an arbitrarily large rank. \end{itemize}

-\begin{remark} The solution of (B') for a certain choice of $c>0$ is equivalent to the solution of (B) for a certain corresponding choice of $\tau$ (when the scree plot has a convex shape, as has been the case in all the simulations we carried out, there is an explicit relationship between $c$ and $\tau$; see the Appendi, Section \ref{stepB}). \end{remark}
+\begin{remark} The solution of (C') for a certain choice of $c>0$ is equivalent to the solution of (C) for a certain corresponding choice of $\tau$ (when the scree plot has a convex shape, as has been the case in all the simulations we carried out, there is an explicit relationship between $c$ and $\tau$; see the Appendix \ref{stepB}). \end{remark}